MMZK1526/Hrolog/README.md

 2. Hrolog does not support variables starting with `_`.
 3. The negation syntax in Hrolog is `!` instead of `\+`.
 4. Hrolog can contain constraints, namely a clause with no head.
 For example, `<- a.` is a valid clause in Hrolog.
 However constraints are currently ignored by the interpreter.
-5. Hrolog does not allow the usage of undeclared symbols.
-For example, if a constant never appears anywhere, it cannot be used in the query.
-However, if you want to use a constant in the query but not in the program, you can "hack" it by declaring it in the program with `<- .` (a constraint) and then use it in the query.
+5. Hrolog does not allow the usage of undeclared predicates and functions.
+Constants can be used without declaration.
 6. Hrolog's inline comments start with `#` (compare to `%` in Prolog) and end with the end of the line.
 Hrolog does not have block comments.
 7. Hrolog does not have built-in operators, lists, and tuples.
 However, they can be defined in a prefix manner.
 See [here](/src/Test/programs/peanoNumbers.hrolog) for an example of addition and subtraction.